How Insurance Companies Determine the Value of a Vehicle in 2024 (All Car Owners Should Know)

 What car value do insurance companies use?

-They take into account factors such as depreciation, market demand, and the overall condition of the vehicle to arrive at a more accurate assessment of its value.
+Vehicle value determination considers factors such as depreciation, market demand, and the overall condition of the vehicle to arrive at a more accurate assessment of its auto insurance value.

 Will the insurance company consider upgrades or modifications when determining the value of a car?